msabramo/kallithea/docs/installation_win.rst

 ------------------------------------------

-Optional: You can also install MingW, but VS2008 installation is easier
+Optional: You can also install MinGW, but VS2008 installation is easier.

 Download "Visual C++ 2008 Express Edition with SP1" from: http://www.microsoft.com/visualstudio/en-us/products/2008-editions/express